MobileTeleSystems/syncmaster/README.rst

 Non-goals
 ---------

-* This is not a backup system
+* No streaming support for now, only batch operations
-* Only batch, no streaming
+* This is not a change data capture (CDC) solution

 .. documentation